tannewt/wa-law.org/bill/2023-24/hb/1147/1/README.md

 6. During the 2021-2023 and 2023-2025 fiscal biennia, an alternative high-performance building certification, as determined by the legislature, may be used instead of the LEED silver building design, construction, and certification standard required by this section.

+## Section 7028
+The state drought preparedness and response account is created in the state treasury.
+All receipts from appropriated funds designated for the account and all cost recovery revenues collected under RCW 43.83B.410(5) must be deposited into the account.
+Expenditures from the account may be used for drought preparedness and response activities under this chapter, including grants issued under RCW 43.83B.415.
+During the 2021-2023 fiscal biennium, moneys in the account may be used for water banking pilot projects.
+Moneys in the account may be spent only after appropriation.
+During the 2021-2023 and 2023-2025 fiscal biennium biennia, the legislature may appropriate moneys from the account for activities related to water banking.

 ## Section 7029
 1. The stadium and exhibition center account is created in the custody of the state treasurer.
 All receipts from the taxes imposed under RCW 82.14.0494 and distributions under RCW 67.70.240(1)(d) shall be deposited into the account.
 Only the director of the office of financial management or the director's designee may authorize expenditures from the account.
 The account is subject to allotment procedures under chapter 43.88 RCW.
 An appropriation is not required for expenditures from this account.